TanStack/table/README.md

   id: 'myProperty',

   // Optional
+  className: '', // Set the classname of the `th/td` element of the column
+  innerClassName: '', // Set the classname of the `.th-inner/.td-inner` element of the column
   columns: [...] // See Header Groups section below
   render: JSX eg. ({row, value, index}) => <span>{value}</span>, // Provide a JSX element or stateless function to render whatever you want as the column's cell with access to the entire row
   sortable: true,